SECTION 9: FOREIGN FREEHOLD CONDOMINIUMS EXPLAINED: COMPLETE GUIDE

 From rising tourism to strong rental yields, here are 20 reasons Phuket continues to attract savvy real estate investors in 2025.

-Buying Property in Phuket as a Foreigner – What You Need to Know in 2025
+Buying Phuket Property as a Foreigner – What You Need to Know in 2025

 Learn how foreigners can safely buy property in Phuket, including condos, leasehold villas, company ownership, and the best legal structures in Thailand.